 Along with some unpleasant side effects, sassafras also carries the risk of overdose and addiction.

-Safrole, the active ingredient in the sassafras drug, is classified as a cancer-causing substance.
-It’s been linked to liver cancer and tumor growth in animal studies.
+Safrole, a precursor to the sassafras drug, is classified as a cancer-causing substance.
+It’s been linked to liver cancer and tumor growth in

 The effects of sassafras can also be risky for people with certain underlying medical conditions, including physical and mental health conditions.